 Nescafe Dolce Gusto Mini Me Play & Select – £49.99

-This neat little gadget (which normally costs £99.99, but is currently on offer for £50) is an automatic ‘play and select’ coffee machine.
+This neat little gadget (which normally costs £99.99 is an automatic ‘play and select’ coffee machine.

 It couldn’t be easier to use.
 Just buy Nescafe drink ‘pods’ (you can get pods for anything: black espressos, frothy lattes, even teas and hot chocolate), slot them into the machine, and press a button – the machine will create the drink for you.